 No need to go down to your local chippy or search for a restaurant that makes real British-style fish and chips.
 This British Fish and Chips recipe produces that perfectly crispy and flavorful result you’re craving!
 Recreate the PERFECT British Fish & Chips right at home!

 This homemade British fish and chips recipe has been a long time coming.
 Though I lived in England for several years it wasn’t until our two most recent trips to the UK that I was able to finally perfect the batter and technique.
-And so the time has come to share with you Britains most iconic dish: Fish & Chips!
+And so the time has come to share with you Britains most iconic dish: Fish and Chips!

-What we know as fish & chips today originated in England but its origins go back further.
+What we know as fish and chips today originated in England but its origins go back further.
 The technique of battering and frying fish in oil is thought to have come from Sephardic Jewish immigrants, specifically those from Spain and Portugal where a popular dish known as pescado frito (flour-coated fish fried in oil) had been enjoyed at least a couple of centuries earlier.

 And as for the chips, the credit goes to Belgium.